Referite/Referite-Backend/README.md

 . env/bin/activate # macOS and Linux
 ```

-restart the terminal if using window, the terminal will using environment now then typing this command to install requirements
+the terminal will using environment now then typing this command to install requirements

 ```js
 pip install -r requirements.txt